PHYLUM – PORIFERA

 Common Examples: Physalia (Portuguese man-of-war), Adamsia (Sea anemone), Pennatula (Sea-pen), Gorgonia (Sea-fan) and Meandrina (Brain coral).

 These are commonly known as sea walnuts or comb jellies.
 These are exclusively marine animals.
 The body is radially symmetrical and diploblastic.
 Tissue level organization is present.
-There are eight eternal rows of ciliated comb plates on the body.
+There are eight external rows of ciliated comb plates on the body.
 These rows help in locomotion.
 Digestion is both extracellular and intracellular.
 Bioluminescence is well-developed in ctenophores.

-Reproduction: These are hermaphrodite animals.
+These are hermaphrodite animals.
 Reproduction is only through sexual means.
 Fertilisation is external and development is indirect.

 Common Examples: Pleurobrachia and Ctenoplana.